-The programme is implemented by 98 Professors, 196 Associate Professors, 374 Assistant Professors, 138 teaching assistants and 18 scientists; additionally, 51 invited staff are involved in the educational process.
-593 academic staff have signed the affiliation agreement based on the University Affiliation Policy.
-Balance between academic and invited staff ensures sustainability of the programme.
-In the implementation of programme there are also foreign staff involved, 58 - in the teaching and 37 - in research.
-The number of students with active status is 2746.
+The programme is implemented by 39 Professors, 95 Associate Professors, 182 Assistant Professors, 82 teaching assistants and 17 scientists; additionally, 32 invited staff are involved in the educational process.
+398 academic staff have signed the affiliation agreement based on the University Affiliation Policy.
+Balance between academic and invited staff ensures sustainability

-Recruiting academic staff is conducted through an open and transparent process, as confirmed by the lecturers during interviews.
 Vacancies are announced on the university's official website and published in newspapers at least 1.5 months prior to the selection process.
 During the competition, faculty professional profiles are evaluated based on the criteria outlined in the Regulation on Job Responsibilities and Profile Descriptions for different academic ranks.
 The rules are objective, and the criteria are transparent.
-Considering the selection criteria, which include education, experience, scientific activities, and more, the competition ensures the attraction and hiring of qualified academic staff with the necessary competencies to help students achieve the program's learning outcomes.
-The semester workload of academic staff, as outlined in Annex 11, primarily reflects the distribution of teaching hours by semester.
+Considering the selection criteria, which include education, experience, scientific activities, English Language certification, and more, the competition ensures the attraction and hiring of qualified academic staff with the necessary competencies to help students achieve the program's learning outcomes.

+The academic staff's workload, as outlined in Annex 11, reflects the distribution of teaching hours by semester.
 The number of mandatory teaching hours aligns with the university's requirements (professor - 500 hours; associate professor - 750 hours; senior lecturer - 800 hours; teaching assistant - 500 hours).
-Additionally, it is mentioned in all syllabi that the workload of professors includes counselling time for students.
-During interviews, staff mentioned that their workload includes research activities and other assigned duties, such as continuing education, clinical activities, social activities, etc., which are reflected in the "Lecturer Qualification Evaluation Questionnaire."The workload scheme for research is reflected in the ",Regulation on the Academic Personnel'' and is defined for a period of 5 years.
+Additionally, it is mentioned in all syllabi that the workload of professors includes counseling time for students.
+During interviews, staff mentioned that their workload includes research activities and other assigned duties, such as continuing education, clinical activities, social activities, etc., which are reflected in the "Lecturer Qualification Evaluation Questionnaire."
+The workload scheme for research is reflected in the Regulation on the Academic Personnel" and is defined for a period of 5 years.
 This workload of academic and invited staff ensures the proper execution of their educational and research activities, among other responsibilities.
 Additional documents, such as the workload of staff from the Department of Hygiene and Ecology, provide details about hours allocated for lectures, practical classes, research, and methodology.